Articles-Joey/articles-backups/README.md

 - 🖥️ Electron Integration
 Run Articles Backups as a standalone desktop app with a one-click setup.
-This feature will bundle the backend, frontend, and configuration flow into a single   executable file for seamless local use and management — no server setup required.
+This feature will bundle the backend, frontend, and configuration flow into a single   executable file for seamless local use and management.

+- 💽 Linux Support
+Plans to support Linux file systems.

 ---